SHORT WAVE DIATHERMY (SWD)

 • Ex – spine

-• It is used for treat the walls of cavities containing air, deeply placed structures which is lie in extensive vascular area.
+• It is used to treat the walls of cavities containing air, and deeply placed structures that lie in extensive vascular areas.

-• On this position half treatment is given in one aspect and second half treatment given is opposite aspect of the first .
+• In this position half treatment is given in one aspect and the second half treatment given is the opposite aspect of the first.

-• So that electric field lies on right angle to the obtained during the first part of the treatment.
+• So the electric field lies on a right angle to the obtained during the first part of the treatment.

 • Ex – for knee joint half treatment = medial and lateral aspect and half treatment = anterior and posterior aspect

-• Another ex – frontal , maxillary, ethmoid sinuses and pelvic organs
+• Other ex-frontal, maxillary, ethmoid sinuses, and pelvic organs

-• For face one thing mast be carefully check if patient wear contact lenses, during treatment remove the lenses because heating effect melting of lenses.
+• For the face one thing must be carefully checked if the patient wears contact lenses, during treatment remove the lenses because heating effect the melting of lenses.

 • The active electrode is placed over the site of the lesion and the indifferent electrode is applied to some distant part of the body.